OpenFogStack/matterHub/README.md

         - Username: publicTest
         - Password: TODO:chooseABetterPassw0rd!
     - click "add"

+Download a mqtt client to send commands directly to the Matter Hub.
+We used the hiveMQ cli: (https://github.com/hivemq/mqtt-cli/releases/) But every other way to send mqtt messages to the topic should be fine.

 #### Edit the matterHub configuration:
 change into the source directory:
 ```